jcip12/DH110-2021F-Jacob-Cipriano/Assignment-08/README.md

 [Assignment 5](https://github.com/jcip12/DH110-2021F-Jacob-Cipriano/blob/main/Assignment-05/Assignment-05.md)

 ## High-fidelity prototype (functional/interactive prototype, assignment08)
-Finally, once incorporating some slight changes to the wireflow, I created a High-Fidelity prototype through figma.com.
-A series of tests followed, wherein
+Finally, once incorporating some slight changes to the wireflow, I created a high-fidelity prototype through figma.com.
+A series of tests followed, wherein I asked multiple participants to see what worked and didn't work in the prototype.
+I recieved several comments about backflow, which is the action a user makes when returning to previous pages.
+This enlightened me to this issue, along with the issue of uneven formatting.
+I truly learned that one has to be very careful when maintgaining equal distance between elements on screen.
+It is not enough to simply "eyeball" it.
+The most useful element of this stage of testing was testing this prototype on those who had seen it develop wince the earliest user tests.
+Their insight was often the most valuable, as the could focus on the smaller details, like font style on color.

 Here is a link to my final prototype: